Coffee Water: Why Tap Water Ruins Flavor | Complete Guide

 This is the sum of all substances dissolved in the water.

-- TDS too low (empty water): The water is too "hungry" and aggressively pulls everything it encounters from the coffee β including the lower-quality fractions.
-The result?
+• TDS too low (empty water): The water is too "hungry" and aggressively pulls everything it encounters from the coffee – including the lower-quality fractions.
+Result?
 The brew can be sharp, salty, and hollow.

-- TDS too high (hard water): The water is "overloaded" and resists extraction.
-The result is a bitter, heavy, and "dirty" coffee that leaves an unpleasant coating on the tongue.
+• TDS too high (hard water): The water is "overloaded" and resists extraction.
+Result?
+A bitter, heavy, and "dirty" coffee that leaves an unpleasant coating on the tongue.

 2. Magnesium and Calcium (Your allies)

-- Magnesium is the king of sweetness.
-The more of it in the water (within reason), the more juicy and fruity your coffee will be.
+• Magnesium is the king of sweetness and fruitiness.
+The more of it in the water (within reason), the more juicy and vibrant your coffee will be.

-- Calcium is responsible for texture and so-called body.
+• Calcium is responsible for texture and body.
 It builds the structure of the brew, making the coffee feel fuller and creamier.

-- What's the catch?
-When there is too much of them, they precipitate as sediment (limescale), which destroys equipment and stifles the coffee's flavor.
+• What's the catch?
+When there is too much of them, they precipitate as limescale, which destroys equipment and stifles the coffee's flavor.

 3. Chlorine